Vivek Goel

-Vivek Goel CM OOnt is the current President and Vice-Chancellor of the University of Waterloo.
+Vivek Goel CM OOnt is a Canadian physician and academic who is the current President and Vice-Chancellor of the University of Waterloo.
 As a physician and public health researcher, he was also a university administrator, and served as a special advisor to the president and provost of the University of Toronto, and as a professor for the Dalla Lana School of Public Health.
+He is recognized in Canada and internationally as a public health researcher and expert in health-services evaluation.
+He has been an advocate for the use of research evidence in health policy-making.